jestjs/jest/website/versioned_docs/version-25.x/TutorialReactNative.md

 ### transformIgnorePatterns customization

-The [`transformIgnorePatterns`](configuration.html#transformignorepatterns-arraystring) option can be used to whitelist or blacklist files from being transformed with Babel.
+The [`transformIgnorePatterns`](configuration.html#transformignorepatterns-arraystring) option can be used to specify which files shall be transformed by Babel.
 Many react-native npm modules unfortunately don't pre-compile their source code before publishing.

 By default the jest-react-native preset only processes the project's own source files and react-native.
-If you have npm dependencies that have to be transformed you can customize this configuration option by whitelisting modules other than react-native:
+If you have npm dependencies that have to be transformed you can customize this configuration option by including modules other than react-native:

 ```json
 "transformIgnorePatterns": [